JumboCode/PeopleMakingADifference/README.md

 * Ensure that [Angular version 4](https://angular.io/guide/quickstart) or higher is installed

 ### Running the Front End Desktop
+* Go to the directory '/DesktopFrontend'
+* run "npm install" to get all the necessary dependencies
 * "Ng serve" to run the server locally.
 * localhost:4200 to view the front end on a browser.